MicrosoftDocs/sandbox/sandbox/gamedev/unity/samples/azure-facebook-auth-unity.md

 }
 ```
 > [!IMPORTANT]
-> Be sure to replace the string that reads "REPLACE-WITH-YOUR-MOBILEAPP-URL" with the URL to your Azure Mobile App.
+> Be sure to replace the string that reads `REPLACE-WITH-YOUR-MOBILEAPP-URL` with the URL to your Azure Mobile App.

 ## Facebook setup